vincentleeuwen/python-cooking-with-objects/README.md

 ### 1. add a method to waiter to check if he is still serving a guest

-- add a boolean to the waiter class as a instance variable `self.serving`.
+- add a boolean to the waiter class as an instance variable `self.serving`.
 Add it to the initializer and give it the value of `True`

 ```python
 self.serving = True